 Many Secondary Schools in SA are now delivering VET Music Programs, and there are excellent resources available.
 The cost becomes prohibitive however where there are only a few students who are wishing to engage with the program.

 The COSAMP VET programs delivered at Music SA’s training facilities are perfect for schools where there are 1 – 5 students who are wishing to earn a VET qualification and where the school does not have the capacity to support these programs internally.
 Importantly, if you study with COSAMP at Music SA, the VET program has direct links to the music industry, providing hands on experience, volunteer opportunities and networks that are not offered or available elsewhere.

 Studying a VET course while completing SACE can give students a head start in a career, by developing hands-on skills in areas of work and industry that are of interest.

 Once students have chosen VET options, the school’s VET coordinator can help work out how many credits need to be achieved at Stage 1 or Stage 2, and how to claim them on completion of a VET course.
-Up to 180 out of 200 SACE credits can be earned using VET.
-Students can also focus their Personal Learning Plan and Year 12 Research Project on any chosen industry area.
+Up to 180 out of 200 SACE credits can be earned using VET studies.

-For more information contact the Music SA Head of Training:
+For more information contact the Music SA Training Coordinator: